About

 Our Advisors

-Dr Surjit Patar
+Late Dr Surjit Patar

 Dr Surjit Patar is the most celebrated contemporary Punjabi poet.
 His verses have been endeared by masses and critics alike.
 Recipient of numerous literary awards, he was honoured with Padma Shri in 2012.
 Presently, he is the president of Punjab Arts Council, Chandigarh.